Rupa Huq: Parliamentary career

+On 22 June 2020 Huq joined the Panel of Chairs.

-She has been a member of the Commons Digital, Culture, Media and Sport Committee since March 2022.
+She has been a member of the Commons Culture, Media and Sport Committee since March 2022.

+In August 2022, Huq was re-selected as the Labour candidate for Ealing Central and Acton at the 2024 general election.

 Political views

 Labour Party

 In June 2015, she was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election, although she later supported Yvette Cooper.

 She supported Owen Smith in his unsuccessful attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.

 She nominated Keir Starmer as a candidate in the 2020 Labour leadership election.